 Collections – Specifying which component types can be used in the editable content

 Take a look at our Team component.
 It has an editable row “members” that contains instances of Team member component.
-Without limiting the types that can be used within this editable area content the whole inner content is editable.
+Without limiting the types that can be used within this editable area the whole inner content is editable.
 We could add any element into it, not just team members.
 In most cases, that’s not what we want.

-We can specify which component types are allowed inside the content by editing “Allowed components in content” property of the Define editable area action:
+We can specify which component types are allowed inside the content by editing “Allowed components in content” property of the Define editable area action

-Only component types defined in the project or loaded project libraries can be used here.
+Only component types defined in the project or in loaded project libraries can be used here.
 To list general elements like H1 you first have to define them as components.